zmd6452/magnum-4d/README.md

 # Malaysia 4D Analytics Suite

-## Features
-- Frequency analysis
-- Logic-based number picks
-- Editable digit constraints
+✅ No Node.js
+✅ No backend
-- Works on GitHub Pages
+✅ Works on GitHub Pages
-- No Node.js required
+✅ Editable digit logic

-## How to Use
+## How to use
 1. Upload all files to GitHub
 2. Enable GitHub Pages
-3. Edit `data.js` with real results
+3. Open the site
-4. Change digits in UI anytime
+4. Change required digits (e.g. 1,2)
+5. Click "Run Analysis"